When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 An exceptionally common issue that chihuahuas can have is known as reverse sneezing.

-The dog goes into a fit of snorting, wheezing and honking that can last for many seconds.
+The dog goes into a fit of snorting or sucking in air, that can last for many seconds.
 The first time this happens, many chihuahua parents panic.

-It seems as if the dog is choking or struggling to breathe.
+It seems as if the dog is trying very hard to inhale/clear its nose.
 However, this is not the case.
 Chihuahuas reverse sneeze because of an anatomical flaw that many of them have in their soft palates.

 Sometimes reverse sneezing fits come on randomly; at other times, it may be triggered by something like the dog getting overexcited.